surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 	* None.
 * **Developer Notes**
 	* Added a new lib/woocommerce-admin.php library file.
+	* Moved the 'wcsdt_handling_time' and 'wcsdt_transit_time' database options to the WPSSO Core settings array.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.4.